FrancesCoronel/personal-website-v3/site/content/adventures/2016-10-09-kent-hack-enough.md

 Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on [a Leap Motion hack](https://devpost.com/software/jake-the-dog-key-hand-security-corp-whdm9v) that ended up winning an award! 😍

+Kent Hack Enough brings hackers from all over the nation together to learn something new, party hard, and create something awesome.

+- Our team created a web app that uses LeapMotion to authenticate user trying to enter their home
+- Best Device Privacy Hack - Sponsored by Ubisoft

 ### Awards

 - [Kent Hack Enough | Best Device Privacy Hack](https://devpost.com/software/jake-the-dog-key-hand-security-corp-whdm9v)